dyako-baram/QuizAPI/README.md

 ### `api/quiz/GetAllApprovedQuizzes`

-this will returns all quizzes that admin approves of
+this will returns all quizzes that admins approves of

 example